A World of Diving Adventures

 Unfortunately, not at the present time for U.S. citizens, as all hotels in Cuba are on the U.S. State Department’s prohibited accommodations list.
 You either have to book the people-to-people add-on with us, which includes stays at Casa Particulares (Private Homes – like Airbnb), or fly in the day of.

-If flying in the day of, it’s probably best to fly into Camagüey (CMW) or Santa Clara (SNU).
+If flying in the day of, it’s probably best to fly into Camagüey (CMW).
 This would likely require an overnight in Miami or Fort Lauderdale so you can catch an early morning flight.

 For a list of Private Accommodations, click here.